French Reflexive Pronouns: 5 Tips and Defenses Against Confusion

 Reflexive pronouns are a staple in French grammar.

 So let’s talk about how you can master them, shall we?
-Walk with me.
+We’ll cover five tips to help you feel more confident.

 Reflexive pronouns are pronouns that accompany pronominal verbs.
 In their infinitive form, pronominal verbs appear with the reflexive pronoun se (he/she/it).
 For example, as in se brûler (to burn oneself), or s’habiller (to get dressed).